howech/gestalt/README.md

  not present in the remap object, will simply not be included in the resultant object.

+ -reverse (optional)

+ Specifies how to map new names back into old names.
+The reverse function is calculated automatically if a structure mapper was used.
+Reverse and Mapper should be inverses of each other over the range of kkeys that are not mapped out of the model.
+If the reverse function is not given, set and update functions will only be able to modify existing values in the structure.
+With the reverse function, they will also be able to set new values and have them map back to the original structure.

 ### Methods

 All of the Configuration public methods are supported, with the following